Digital Twins for Next-Generation Electric Vehicles

 Moreover, digital twins can support green manufacturing practices.
 Manufacturers can experiment with different materials and production methods with a digital twin.
 This allows them to test each vehicle model in a risk-free virtual environment.

-This brings us to the future of digital twins in EVs.
+This takes us to the topic of digital twins in EVs in the future.

 Future Outlook